This cheesy Chicken Hash Brown Casserole is a hearty meal the whole family will love! It's make-ahead, freezer-friendly, and reheats beautifully.

 - Pour this mixture over the potato mixture and fold until everything is well incorporated.

-- Pour potato mixture into an ungreased 9x13x2 inch baking dish.
+- Pour potato mixture into the prepared baking dish.
 Bake for 45 minutes.

 - In a small bowl, combine the crushed crackers with the melted butter.
 Toss to combine.